Secrecy around Tyuratam test range

 The US intelligence suspected the existence of a missile test site near Aral Sea around 1957.
-It became one of the major search targets of the U-2 spy planes flying over Russia.
-The U-2 brought first aerial photos of the test range in the summer of 1957.
-(34 p.
-29) Using German military maps of the Soviet Union, CIA was able to correlate the area with the town of Tyuratam.
+It became one of the major search targets of the U-2 spy planes flying over the USSR.
+The U-2 brought first aerial photos of the test range in August 1957.
+Using German military maps of the Soviet Union, CIA was able to correlate the area with the town of Tyuratam.
 A 1939 map showed a rail line branching out from Tyuratam junction and leading 28 kilometers in the steppe.
 More photos of Tyuratam facility, including a well known shot of R-7 launch pad, have been made in 1959.

 According to the NIIP-5 veteran, the Soviet intelligence knew about upcoming F.H.
 Powers' overflight in May 1960.
 (51 p.
 160) In April 1960, an antiaircraft defense brigade was rushed from Leningrad to Tyuratam.
 The brigade's missiles arrived at the cargo terminal of Site 2 and were deployed at the facility No. 38 and near R-7's assembly building and were ordered to be in battle readiness by April 30.